What happens after my construction loan is approved?

 In recent years, some builders have been known to increase their early claim percentages and have small percentages at the end of the build.

-For example, they may put in progress claims of to 60% of the total building costs in the first half of construction rather than the latter stages.
+For example, they may put in progress claims of up to 60% of the total building costs in the first half of construction rather than the latter stages.

 This presents a huge risk to you as the client because if your builder were to go out of business, you would have paid too much for the work completed so far.

 Your building insurance may not even be able to save you since more money is required to complete your home than is left on the construction loan.